jessehattabaugh/dasite/TESTING.md

 3. Clean up resources before and after tests
 4. Include both success and error cases
 5. Verify file outputs and console messages
+6. All test output must be saved to the `/dasite` directory